Sonia Sanchez: Black Arts Movement

-The aim of the Black Arts Movement was a renewal of black will, insight, energy, and awareness.
+The aim of the Black Arts Movement was a renewal of Black will, insight, energy, and awareness.
 Sanchez published poetry and essays in numerous periodicals in the 1960s, including The Liberator, Negro Digest, and Black Dialogue.
-Her writing established her importance as a political thinker to the "black aesthetic" program.
+Her writing established her importance to the "black aesthetic" program as a political thinker.
 Sanchez gained a reputation as an important voice in the Black Arts Movement after publishing the book of poems Homecoming in 1969.
-This collection and her second in 1970, titled We a BaddDDD People, demonstrated her use of experimental poetic forms to discuss the development of black nationalism and identity.
+This collection and her second in 1970, titled We a BaddDDD People, used experimental poetic forms to discuss the development of Black nationalism and identity.

-Style and themes
+Writing style and themes

-Sanchez is known for her innovative melding of musical formats—such as the blues—and traditional poetic formats such as haiku and tanka.
-She also uses spelling to celebrate the unique sound of black English, for which she gives credit to poets such as Langston Hughes and Sterling Brown.
+Sanchez is known for her melding of musical formats—such as the blues—and traditional poetic formats such as haiku and tanka.
+She also uses spelling to celebrate the sound of Black English, for which she gives credit to poets such as Langston Hughes and Sterling Allen Brown.

 Her first collection of poems, Homecoming (1969), is known for its blues influences in both form and content.
-The collection describes both the struggle of defining black identity in the United States as well as the many causes for celebration Sanchez sees in black culture.
-Her second book, We a BaddDDD People (1970), solidifies her contribution to the Black Arts Movement aesthetic by focusing on the everyday lives of black men and women.
-These poems make use of urban black vernacular, experimental punctuation, spelling, and spacing, and the performative quality of jazz.
+The collection describes both the struggle of defining Black identity in the United States as well as the causes for celebration Sanchez sees in Black culture.
+Her second book, We a BaddDDD People (1970), solidifies her contribution to the Black Arts Movement aesthetic by focusing on the everyday lives of Black people.
+These poems make use of urban Black vernacular; experimental punctuation, spelling, and spacing; and the performative quality of jazz.

-Though still emphasizing what she sees as the need for revolutionary cultural change, Sanchez's later works, such as I've Been a Woman (1978), Homegirls and Handgrenades (1985), and Under a Soprano Sky (1987), tend to focus less on separatist themes (like those of Malcolm X), and more on themes of love, community, and empowerment.
-She continues to explores the haiku, tanka, and sonku forms, as well as blues-influenced rhythms.
+Though still emphasizing what she sees as the need for revolutionary cultural change, Sanchez's later works, such as I've Been a Woman (1978), Homegirls and Handgrenades (1985), and Under a Soprano Sky (1987), focus more on themes of love, community, and empowerment.
+She continues to explores the haiku and tanka forms, as well as blues-influenced rhythms.
 Later works continue her experiments with forms such as the epic in Does Your House Have Lions?
-(1997), an emotional account of her brother's deadly struggle with AIDS, and the haiku in Morning Haiku (2010).
+(1997), an account of her brother's struggle with AIDS, and the haiku in Morning Haiku (2010).

 In addition to her poetry, Sanchez's contributions to the Black Arts Movement included drama and prose.
 She began writing plays while in San Francisco in the 1960s.
 Several of her plays challenge the masculinist spirit of the movement, focusing on strong female protagonists.
-Sanchez has been recognized as a pioneering champion of black feminism.
+Sanchez has been recognized as a pioneering champion of Black feminism.